-What I don’t like however, is money saving tactics (like extreme couponing) that require a ton of effort only to save a few bucks.
-I prefer to put in a little legwork to reap the savings long term.
+What I don’t like, however, are money-saving tactics (like extreme couponing) that require a ton of effort only to save a few bucks.
+I prefer to put in a little legwork to reap the savings over the long-term.

 If you’re looking for some easy ways to save, here are seven (almost) effortless ways you can save money while in college.